-Before there was Hurricane, Belarus’ Ruslan Alekhno took to the Eurovision 2008 stage with the song “Hasta La Vista”.
+Before there was Hurricane, Belarus’ Ruslan Alehno took to the Eurovision 2008 stage with the song “Hasta La Vista”.
 Unfortunately, the star failed to qualify to the grand final.
-But, Alekhno is still making new music and his latest song is “Спасибо Богу” (“Thank God”).
+But, Alehno is still making new music and his latest song is “Спасибо Богу” (“Thank God”).
 It’s a soft-rock ballad, with the bridge comprising of an electric guitar solo.

 Sébastien Tellier – “Domestic Tasks”